mrazomej/phd/docs/src/chapter_04/section_10_oid.md

 for our flow cytometer due to the especially strong binding energy of Oid ($\Delta \varepsilon_{RA}=-17.0 ~k_BT$) [@Garcia2011b].
 Accordingly, fluorescence data for Oid were obtained using microscopy, which is more sensitive than flow cytometry.
-[Sec 4.6](#sec:ch4_sec06) gives a detailed explanation of how microscopy measurements were used to obtain induction curves.
+[Sec.
+4.6](#sec:ch4_sec06) gives a detailed explanation of how microscopy measurements were used to obtain induction curves.

-We follow the approach of the main text and make fold-change predictions based on the parameter estimates from our strain with $R=260$ and an O2 operator.
+We follow the approach of Chapter 2 and make fold-change predictions based on the parameter estimates from our strain with $R=260$ and an O2 operator.
 These predictions are shown in [@Fig:ch4_fig21](A), where we also plot data taken in triplicate for strains containing $R=$ 22, 60, and 124, obtained by single-cell microscopy.
 We find that the data are systematically below the theoretical predictions.
 We also considered our global fitting approach (see [Sec.
 4.8](#sec:ch4_sec09)) to see whether we might find better agreement with the observed data.
-Interestingly, we find that the majority of the parameters remain essentially unchanged, but our estimate for the Oid binding energy
+Interestingly, we find that the majority of the parameters remain essentially unchanged, but our estimate for the Oid binding energy $\Delta
-$\Delta \varepsilon_{RA}$ is shifted to $-17.7~k_BT$ instead of the value
-$-17.0~k_BT$ found by @Garcia2011c.
-In [@Fig:ch4_fig21](B), we again plot the Oid fold-change data but theoretical predictions using the new estimate for the Oid binding energy from our global fit and finding substantially better agreement.
+\varepsilon_{RA}$ is shifted to $-17.7~k_BT$ instead of the value $-17.0~k_BT$ found by @Garcia2011c.
+In [@Fig:ch4_fig21](B), we again plot the Oid fold-change data with theoretical predictions using the new estimate for the Oid binding energy from our global fit.
+This parameter modification gives substantially better agreement between theory and data.

 ![**Predictions of fold-change for strains with an Oid binding sequence versus experimental measurements with different repressor copy numbers.** Experimental